Lili Boulanger: Early life and education

-Boulanger often accompanied her ten-year-old sister Nadia to classes at the Paris Conservatoire, shortly thereafter auditing classes on music theory and studying organ with Louis Vierne.
-She also sang and played piano, violin, cello and harp.
-Her teachers included Marcel Tournier and Alphonse Hasselmans for harp, Hélène Chaumont (mother of Madeleine Chaumont) for piano and Fernand Luquin for violin.
-However, Lili herself was barred from working on her musical studies due to pneumonia lasting from the ages of six through sixteen.
-After much waiting, Boulanger embarked to study harmony with Georges Caussade and composition with Paul Vidal at the Conservatoire de Paris.
-Whilst she studied under numerous noted pedagogues at the institution, she was primarily backed by one devoted supporter—her sister Nadia.
+She often accompanied her ten-year-old sister Nadia to classes at the Conservatoire, soon auditing courses on music theory and studying organ with Louis Vierne.
+She also sang and played piano, violin, cello, and harp.
+Her teachers included Marcel Tournier and Alphonse Hasselmans for harp, Hélène Chaumont (mother of Madeleine Chaumont) for piano, and Fernand Luquin for violin.
+Recurrent illness interrupted her formal studies between the ages of six and 16.
+After much waiting, Boulanger studied harmony with Georges Caussade and composition with Paul Vidal.